 SAF-T is a file format proposed by the OECD in 2005 to make digital tax audits faster and more reliable.
-Standard Organization for Economic Cooperation and Development (OECD) defines SAF-T format as an international standard for external auditors of national tax authorities or organizations to access accounting data electronically reliably and quickly.
+The Standard Organization for Economic Cooperation and Development (OECD) defines the SAF-T format as an international standard for external auditors of national tax authorities or organizations to access accounting data electronically, reliably and quickly.

 The format itself is based on XML technology.

 For example, this format was used for the publication of annual financial statements in Germany in the Federal official newspaper of Germany (Bundesgesetzblatt).

 Portugal adapted it according to themselves, making several additions to the format proposed by the Organization for Economic Development and Cooperation (OECD).

 Austria like Portugal expanded this format to cover its local issues and began to use it in some areas such as asset accounting.

 Other countries, such as Spain, are also planning to switch to a SAF-T format that has been modified and is compatible with their accounting finance systems, but countries such as the United States, the Netherlands, Switzerland, and France employ simple flat file formats.

 SAF-T IN AUSTRIA